ENG517/Github-Docs-G4/content/desktop/making-changes-in-a-branch/managing-branches-in-github-desktop.md

 Once you're satisfied with your work, you can create a pull request to merge your changes in the current branch into another branch.
 For more information, see "[AUTOTITLE](/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request-from-github-desktop)" and "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)."

-You can always create a branch in {% data variables.product.prodname_desktop %} if you have read access to a repository, but you can only push the branch to {% data variables.product.prodname_dotcom %} if you have write access to the repository.
+**Note:** You can always create a branch in {% data variables.product.prodname_desktop %} if you have read access to a repository, but you can only push the branch to {% data variables.product.prodname_dotcom %} if you have write access to the repository.

 {% data reusables.desktop.protected-branches %}